 Of the total of 883 candidate donors, 17.6% were carriers of the selected recessive diseases included in the Cryos genetic test panel and were rejected as donors consequently.

-Increasing size of donor group
+Increasing donor group

 The study emphasizes why using smaller genetic panels would allow more donors to become available.
 Currently, all candidate donors are tested for a great number of disease-causing genes.
 However, the more diseases screened for, the more candidate donors will be found to be carriers and therefore rejected.